Girl Code

-Girl Code is an American comedy television series on MTV that debuted on April 23, 2013 that currently airs through Snapchat Discover.
+Girl Code is an American comedy television series that premiered on MTV on April 23, 2013.
 It is a spin-off series to Guy Code.
 The series features actresses, musicians, stand-up comics—plus a few men—who discuss the sisterhood that women share.
 It was announced on June 13, 2013, that the series had been renewed for a twenty-episode second season, which premiered on October 30, 2013.
 In April 2014, MTV announced the third season renewal of Girl Code, which premiered on October 1, 2014.
 In August 2015, MTV premiered a spin-off talk show called Girl Code Live hosted by Awkwafina, Nessa, and Carly Aquilino.

-Girl Code was revived for Snapchat Discover by MTV on July 27, 2017 and a second Snap season started in March 2018.
+Girl Code was revived for Snapchat Discover by MTV on July 27, 2017, and a second Snap season premiered in March 2018.